-You don’t need to have a super fancy website, but you should have some basic information.
-Your website is where you can direct potential clients and students.
+You don’t need to have a super fancy site, but you should have some basic information.
+Your site is where you can direct potential clients and students.
 Today’ were going to talk about websites and blogs, and why you need one.

 Why Do I Need a Website?

-With the growth of the internet, a website is becoming more and more important each day.
-Your website is a business card, a portfolio, and a storefront all in one.
+With the growth of the internet, a site is becoming more and more important each day.
+Your site is a business card, a portfolio, and a storefront all in one.